All Products

 Resolution mechanism of compute policies for a user-defined resolution function

 The HTTPDNS resolution process consists of several stages.
-Software-Defined Name System (SDNS) allows you to call resolution functions that you create in Function Compute among these stages.
+Software-Defined Name System (SDNS) lets you call resolution functions that you create in Function Compute among these stages.
 This way, additional stages are included in the process, and the resolution process of HTTPDNS is changed to implement

 运行机制